dcomtois/summarytools/README.md

 ### Latest Improvements

-Version 0.8.3 brings several improvements to *summarytools*, notably:
+Version 0.8.3 brought several improvements to *summarytools*, notably:

   - Introduction of global settings (customizable defaults)
   - Options to make content fit more naturally in *shiny* apps or